September 24, 2019 - 1:13 PM

 July 1, 2019 - 10:34 AM

 Limited Access and Early Closings in the Cathedral

-0 CommentsInformation updated 8/6/19 Cleaning and Conservation On Palm Sunday 2019, a fire in the Cathedral's Crypt filled the building with smoke.
+0 CommentsInformation updated 10/11/19 Schedule Changes The Cathedral will be closed for sightseeing from 3-4 pm on Saturday, October 12.
+Cleaning and Conservation On Palm Sunday 2019, a fire in the Cathedral's Crypt filled the building with smoke.
 In the immediate aftermath, workers cleaned everything in the Cathedral below 10 feet.
 This summer, workers are undertaking an extensive project to clean and conserve everything above 10 feet.
 This work will lead to ongoing and intermittent limited access to many parts of the Cathedral and change where many services and other activities take place.
-We thank you in advance for your understanding and continued support of this living Cathedral.
-Ongoing Limited Access The Am...
+We thank you...

 June 24, 2019 - 11:56 AM